2025 MLS All-Star Game: Liga MX All-Stars

 The first 14 selections for the Liga MX All-Stars roster was announced on July 6, 2025, as part of the Balón de Oro awards.
-The remaining 15 players were announced on July 9; the most-represented teams on the roster were Club América with four players followed by Cruz Azul and Pachuca with three players.
+The remaining 15 players were announced on July 9; the most-represented teams on the roster were América with four players, followed by Cruz Azul and Pachuca with three players each.
 On July 23, the final roster for the Liga MX All-Stars was announced, featuring 23 players from 11 clubs.
-Club América's head coach André Jardine served as the Liga MX All-Stars head coach for the second consecutive year.
+América head coach André Jardine served as the Liga MX All-Stars manager for the second consecutive year.

 Note: Flags indicate national team as defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

-indicates a player who is participating in the MLS All-Star Skills Challenge.
+indicates a player who participated in the MLS All-Star Skills Challenge.